CrackieOnDiscord/Non-Skidded-Selfbot/README.md

 DISCLAMER
 ---------
 Your account is at risk of getting banned when using this.
-Therefor when installing and using Reluctant Bot, you agree that it is not
-Reluctant Security's responsibility if your account gets banned.
+Therefor when installing and using NSSB, you agree that it is not Our (The Creators)responsibility if your account gets banned.

 Non-Skidded-Selfbot
 -------------------